SignPath/website/documentation/docker-signing.md

 Note that developers usually own a single delegation key that is trusted by many repositories.
 Issuing seperate delegation keys for each repository is not a good solution, it just puts an additional burden on developers to keep their keys secure, thus increasing the risks.
 Also, DCT does not support hardware tokens for delegation keys.

-(Disclaimer: all compromise scenarios for delegation keys assume access to the developer's Notary credentials, which are usaully the same as their Docker registry credentials.)
+(Disclaimer: all compromise scenarios for delegation keys assume access to the developer's Notary credentials, which are usually the same as their Docker registry credentials.)
 </div>

 ## Setup phase